Summary of The How of Happiness: By A Happiness Scientist

 Experiences are superior to goods and assets in making us happier because:

-- First, most of the stuff we buy doesn’t change much after we have bought them.
+• First, most of the stuff we buy doesn’t change much after we have bought it.
 We adapt to them a great deal faster.
 Note the word: Adapt.
 This is the hedonic adaptation we talked about earlier.

 It does not take us long to start feeling that our prized acquisitions have been there forever.
-In time, they grow old and dull, and we get eager to replace them with new shiny things we’d again get adapted to soon.
+In time, they grow old and dull, and we get eager to replace them with new shiny things we’d soon get adapted to.

 In contrast, experiences grow in value and joy as time passes.
-A fun-filled weekend, a lovely dinner, or a meaningful conversation can get embossed into our memories and bring happiness every time we revisit them.
+A fun-filled weekend, a lovely dinner, or a meaningful conversation can be embedded into our memories and bring happiness every time we revisit them.

 7. Charity or philanthropy (Altruism) increases our happiness.